CN1984/LearningThePooh/README.md

 # Learning the Pooh
-Help some adults (maybe children in future) to happily finish their daily homework from `xuexi.cn`, to more time think about the meaning of life.
+Help some adults (maybe children in future) to happily finish their daily homework from `xuexi.cn`, make more time think about the meaning of life.

 ## Download
 * [latest release](https://github.com/CN1984/LearningThePooh/releases)